enspiral/handbook/agreements/financial.md

 * Bucket funders are expected to use their funds responsibly, stepping beyond self-interest to make decisions on the basis of what’s best for the network as a whole.

 ## Tax
 As a [New Zealand registered company](http://www.companies.govt.nz/co/3415611) Enspiral Foundation is liable for tax on its end of year profit.
-This overseen by the Board and handled by Enspiral Ops and Enspiral Accounting.
+This overseen by the Board and handled by Optimi and Enspiral Accounting.

 **Collaborative Funds**
 In general collaborative funds are expected to be spent throughout the year, however it can occur that these are held into the next financial year.